-Under Rule 902(5), data on governmental websites are self-authenticating.
+Under Rule 902(5) data on governmental websites are selfauthenticating.
 As discussed below, courts regularly take judicial notice of these websites.

 b.
-Newspaper & Periodical Websites.
+Newspaper and Periodical Websites

 Under Rule 902(6) (Newspapers and Periodicals), "[p]rinted material purporting to be a newspaper or periodical" is self-authenticating.
-This includes online newspaper and periodicals, because Fed.
-R. Evid.
-101(b)(6) provides that any reference in the Rules to printed material also includes comparable information in electronic form.
+This includes online newspaper and periodicals, because Rule 101(b)(6) provides that any reference in the Rules to printed material also includes comparable information in electronic form.
 Thus all newspaper and periodical material is self-authenticating whether or not it ever appeared in hard copy.

-87 c.
-Websites Certified as Business Records.
+c.
+Websites Certified as Business Records

-Rules 902(11) and (12) render self-authenticating business (organizational) records that are certified as satisfying Rule 803(6) by "the custodian or another qualified witness."
+Rules 902(11) and (12) render self-authenticating business (organizational) records that are certified as satisfying Rule 803(6) by "the custodian or another qualified person."
 Exhibits extracted from websites that are maintained by, for, and in the ordinary course of, a business or other regularly conducted activity can satisfy this rule.